Tomato Avocado Salad is the perfect summer salad. Simple tasty ingredients, and it’s easy to prepare.

 The Benefits of Eating Avocado

-Avocado is full of potassium (more than in bananas), monosaturated fatty acids which are good for your heart, and to top it off they can lower your cholesterol!
+Avocado is full of potassium (more than in bananas), monosaturated fatty acids that are good for your heart, and to top it off they can lower your cholesterol!
 They are full of fiber and contain a good amount of your daily recommended vitamins.

 This makes the tomato-avocado salad one of the most nutritious salads you will ever serve up.